A trilinear approach to square function and local smoothing estimates for the wave operator: Reduction to a trilinear estimate

 \section{Reduction to a trilinear estimate}

 In this section, we will show that the linear square function estimate is equivalent to a trilinear one.
-The arguments of this section are a small modification of \cite{lee2012cone}.
-In fact, Proposition \ref{prop:MSQmeanSQ} is obtained by replacing $L^3$-norm with $L^p$-norm in \cite{lee2012cone}.
+The arguments of this section are a small modification of arguments found in \cite{lee2012cone}.
+Specifically, we replace $L^3$ arguments by $L^p$ ones for $p \ge 2$.